redhat-edge-computing/docs/workflow.md

 1. Customizations to `values-global.yaml` and other files that are particular to your installation
 1. Commits made by Tekton and other automated processes that will be particular to your installation

-To isolate changes for upstreaming (`hcp` is "Red Hat GitOps Patterns", you can use a different remote and/or branch name if you want):
+To isolate changes for upstreaming (`hcp` is "Red Hat Validated Patterns", you can use a different remote and/or branch name if you want):

    ```